Australia’s trusted immunisation experts

 Other vaccines are also available which are not provided through the national, state or territory immunisation programs.
 For example, people working in certain occupations and industries, those wanting to reduce their risk of other vaccine preventable diseases, travellers.
 You can purchase these vaccines privately on script from your immunisation provider or general practitioner.
 Speak to your immunisation provider if you think you or someone in your care may need additional vaccines.

-Refer to NCIRS childhood schedule and NCIRS adult schedule that summarise vaccinations funded under the NIP as well as other recommendations in accordance with The Australian Immunisation Handbook.
+Refer to NCIRS immunisation schedules for different groups of people, which summarise vaccinations funded under the NIP as well as other recommendations in accordance with The Australian Immunisation Handbook.

 If you or your child have missed out on some of the free vaccines provided by the Australian government, it's not too late.
 You can still receive these vaccines at no cost if: